What is Programmatic Advertising?

 Each type of programmatic advertising offers advantages and disadvantages.
 A partner can recommend a variety after reviewing ad goals.
 For instance, those looking for exclusivity may prefer a private exchange.
 Advertisers who want more cost-effective placements tend to choose open auctions.

-Features of Programmatic Advertising
+Programmatic Advertising Metrics

 Programmatic advertising can provide a large amount of ad space with countless impressions served on thousands of web pages.
 Despite the enormous reach, marketers can quickly scale campaigns due to their budgets.